-When a partnership sells an underlying asset or investment, it generally recognizes gain or loss on the sale, which flows up to the investors in the partnership.[17]
+When a partnership sells an underlying asset or investment, it generally recognizes gain or loss on the sale, which flows up to the investors in the partnership.
 Commenters were concerned that the flow-through of gain could trigger the investors' deferred gains.
 Even if it did not trigger the deferred gain, however, the effect of flow-through taxation is to cause the investor to recognize gain in an amount that could equal the deferred gain.
-Commenters thus requested that Treasury and the IRS use their regulatory authority to prescribe rules to ensure that a QOF has a "reasonable period of time to reinvest ... proceeds received from the sale or disposition of [QOZ Property]" in order to preserve the QOZ tax benefits.[18]
+Commenters thus requested that Treasury and the IRS use their regulatory authority to prescribe rules to ensure that a QOF has a "reasonable period of time to reinvest . . . proceeds received from the sale or disposition of [QOZ Property]" in order to preserve the QOZ tax benefits.

-The new regulations provide partial relief - as long as the QOF reinvests proceeds from the disposition of QOZ property within 12 months, the proceeds from sale may be treated as QOZ property for purposes of the 90% test.[19]
-However, Treasury and the IRS did not believe they had the authority to turn off the flow-through taxation of the gain but asked for comments on this point.[20]
+The Proposed Regulations provide partial relief-as long as the QOF reinvests proceeds from the disposition of QOZ Property within 12 months, the proceeds from sale may be treated as QOZ Property for purposes of the 90% test.
+However, Treasury and the IRS did not believe they had the authority to turn off the flow-through taxation of the gain, but asked for comments on this point.
+Do not be partial relief-as long as the QOF reinvests proceeds